chef/chef-web-docs/content/custom_resources_notes.md

       end

       # NEVER use `def action_run` here -- you defeat use_inline_resources and will break notifications if you do
-      # If you do not understand how use_inline_resources is built and why you have to use the `action` method, and what the implications are and how resource notifications
+      # If you don't understand how use_inline_resources is built and why you have to use the `action` method, and what the implications are and how resource notifications
-      # break if use_inline_resources is not used and/or is broken, then you should really not be using library providers+resources.
+      # break if use_inline_resources isn't used and/or is broken, then you should really not be using library providers+resources.
 You might feel "closer to the metal",
       # but you're now using a chainsaw without any guard...
       action :run do
         a_helper()